If your loved one has been neglected, abused, or harmed in a Nursing Home, they may be entitled to compensation.

 Settlement for a 72-year-old woman who was sexually assaulted by a male employee while living in a rehabilitation center.

 Settlement for a client with severe bedsores during her stay at a nursing home.
 Her family was deeply unhappy with her care and had her transferred.

 Settlement for a nursing home resident who fell out of his wheelchair and suffered a serious head injury that eventually led to his death.

-© Copyright P&M Law Firm PR, LLC.
-All Rights Reserved.
-Pintas & Mullins represents clients in every state.
-THIS IS AN ADVERTISEMENT.
 Hiring an attorney is a serious matter and should not be based solely upon advertising.
-An attorney-client relationship is not created when you call or submit a web form.
 Past performance is no guarantee of future results.
-Prior results do not guarantee a similar outcome.
-Results will depend on the facts and all factors involved in a particular case.
-In the absence of recovery, client is NOT liable for attorney fees.
+In the absence of recovery, the client is NOT liable for attorney fees.
 Pintas & Mullins Law Firm PR, LLC is a law firm located at 250 Ave.
 Luis Muñoz Rivera, Suite 300, San Juan, PR 00918.
-William Pintas and Laura Mullins are licensed in Illinois and will maintain professional responsibility on accepted cases even when they may partner with firms in other states where licensing may be required.
+William Pintas and Laura Mullins are licensed in Illinois and will maintain professional and financial responsibility on accepted cases even when they may partner with firms in other states where licensing may be required.
 Not available in all states.